Andreskakey/Kakey_Fon/README.md

 # Kakey Fon
-# alpha or protype of a website
+# alpha or protype of an website